-When you disconnect from a server, running applications might remain open.
-You can configure how running applications behave when you reconnect to the server.
+Running published applications can remain open after you disconnect for a server in Horizon Client.
+You can configure how running published applications behave when you reconnect to the server in Horizon Client.

-A View administrator can disable the application reconnection behavior settings in Horizon Client from the command line or by setting a group policy setting.
+You can disable the published application reconnection behavior settings in Horizon Client, either from the command line, or by configuring a group policy setting.
 The group policy setting takes precedence over the command-line setting.
-For more information, see the -appSessionReconnectionBehavior option in Horizon Client Command Usage, or the Disconnected application session resumption behavior group policy setting in Scripting Definition Settings for Client GPOs.
+For more information, see the -appSessionReconnectionBehavior option in Install Horizon Client From the Command Line, or the Disconnected application session resumption behavior group policy setting in Using Group Policy Settings to Configure Horizon Client.

-- In the desktop and application selector window of Horizon Client, right-click a remote application and select Settings.
+- In the Horizon Client desktop and application selector window, right-click a published application and select Settings.

-- In the Remote Applications pane that appears, select an application reconnection behavior setting.
+- In the Applications pane, select an application reconnection behavior setting.

-The setting takes effect the next time you connect to the server.
+The setting takes effect the next time Horizon Client connects to the server.